Bikeability Scotland instructor training.

-The 2 day course enables you to deliver the Bikeability Scotland Instructor (BSI) course.
+The two-day course enables you to deliver the Bikeability Scotland Instructor (BSI) course.
 You will take on the role of an Instructor Trainer and be shown how to use the Cycling Scotland database so that you can add classes, register participants and issue certificates.
 This course includes familiarisation with the BSI course and materials along with valuable teaching techniques.

 Prerequisites: You must be qualified to Cycle Trainer level and have experience delivering Bikeability Scotland training.

 If you are planning to deliver Bikeability Scotland to children (or train up new Bikeability Scotland Instructors) on a voluntary basis, your local authority should be able to offer you a place on a free training course.
 Please contact your local authority co-ordinator to arrange this.